earyzhikova/Bamazon/README.md

 ## For Customers

-*customers can choosse a product according to product ID and specify quantity
+*customers can choose a product according to product ID and specify quantity

 ![GitHub Logo](/Screenshot_1.png)

-*customers will get a message if there is insufficint quantity in database
+*customers will get a message if there is not enough items in database

 ![GitHub Logo](/Screenshot_2.png)